EstimatedEst. Read Time: 19 minutes

 The thing is that you WILL be performing it correctly because I’m going to teach you how to do it with perfect Bench Press form and proper execution.

-Let’s get started with the anatomy of the chest (pectoral) muscles.
+Before we get into all of the details of proper form, let’s get started with the anatomy of the chest (pectoral) muscles.

 ANATOMY OF THE CHEST